Variables are used by module builders to configure how data moves through a Workshop module. A list of available variable types can be found below.

 The screenshot below shows an example configuration for a string array variable:

-In view mode, Workshop variables will compute and recompute lazily only when displayed by a visible widget or layout.
+In both view and edit mode, Workshop variables will compute and recompute lazily only when displayed by a visible widget or layout.
 This means that variables used in non-visible pages, tabs, overlays, or non-visible pages of a looped layout will not be computed until they are shown.
 This behavior is the same for non-visible variables used in embedded modules.

 Workshop supports the following variable types: